 Each PSN partner is directly responsible for preparing bids, executing local production support, and invoicing the producer (or company) directly for its services.

 5. Cost-Plus or Fixed BidThe producer of a project understands that production support is generally provided to meet shoot requisites outlined by and subject to the evolving needs of the producer’s creative team.
 Since they have no direct control over the creative process, PSN partners should be contracted on a cost-plus basis.

 If a cost-plus project is to be audited, the costs of such audit, and time frame for final payment, will be reflected and factored into the cost of the production.
 It is, therefore, understood that the requirement of an audit on a cost-plus project should be made known to the PSN Partner in advance in order for it to form an integral part of the initial agreement between the producer and PSN partner.

 PSN partners can consider working on a fixed-bid basis when creative control is entrusted to them.
 Under a fixed bid, the PSN partner accepts the risk of the production (with exceptions for items/personnel the producer has elected to provide which are spelled out in the contract, weather risks, and force majeure) so the PSN partner fee remains constant - a fixed amount.

 6. InsurancePSN partners provide for local insurance coverage to meet the demands of international projects.
 Producers should review the local coverage offered by the PSN partner to ensure it matches their needs.
 Additional coverage can often be arranged upon request.

-7. Payment schedulePSN partners should receive a significant proportion (up to 90 percent) of the approved budget before the first shoot date.
-This reflects the fact that most of the budget has to be paid out prior to production, or immediately thereafter, in order to meet all commitments.
+7. Payment SchedulePSN partners should receive a significant proportion (up to 90 percent) of the approved budget before the first shoot date.
+This reflects the fact that most of the budget is to be paid out prior to production, or immediately thereafter, in order to meet all commitments.

 The actual payment schedule that is agreed to and guaranteed by each involved party recognizes that timely payment is a contractual term.